 In spite of all this, a properly installed and adjusted cyclecomputer can give a far more accurate reading than is usual with a motor-vehicle odometer, and for three reasons:

 The conversion factor could be tested by driving two identical computers from a phonograph turntable (78 RPM is good, results come faster that way), until one computer reports 156.25 miles.
 The other computer, set for kilometers, should read 251.46 kilometers.
-Results will appear here once the experiment has been conducted.
+We have run a test of this using computers of the same brand, and written an article about this.
+The conversion was not exact!.

 If calibration is inaccurate, you can still make corrections with a bit of math -- mentally, on paper or using a calculator, as described on our page about cyclecomputer calibration.
 This works even for highly-inaccurate automotive odometers.
 Random error still remains: as stated earlier in this article, analog measurement is not perfectly repeatable.
 Weight loading, tire inflation, tread wear, tire stiffness, riding surface conditions and cornering all affect it, as already described.